purescript-isomers/purescript-isomers/README.md

 # isomers

-Build API or SPA with SSR or full traditional web app using the same building blocks by providing value level codecs and renderers.
+Use the same building blocks to build fully isomorphic apps (SPA with SSR or traditional server side apps) and APIs in PureScript using value level spec and renderers only.

+## Objectives

 Once again - the whole spec is just a value.
 Values are much easier to compose.